cote/EasyChatDM/README.md

 These tools are MCP Server tools that will work with Claude desktop and other MCP Clients.
 They're written in Spring AI MCP.
 This project is for education, so no consideration is given to good design.
 Instesd, the code is written to make it easy to follow step-by-step how to create tools.

-See [the ChatDM project](https://github.com/cote/chatdm/tree/main)) for a more complex, somewhat better designed version of this EasyChatDM.
+See [the ChatDM project](https://github.com/cote/chatdm/tree/main) for a more complex, feature-ful somewhat better designed version of this EasyChatDM.

 Here's [part one of a video series](https://www.youtube.com/watch?v=iROihhd_OiI) going over all this.
 Keep an eye on [the playlist](https://www.youtube.com/playlist?list=PLk_5VqpWEtiWA4NtTC_QwTofEpd34fRFx) for three or five more on this